tustin2121/TPPParkDev/README.md

 also embodying the fact that there is only one instance of this chat that only the player can see, is a simulation of the chat from the stream.
 Its main purpose is to recreate the chaos of having the chat react to things on your screen with memes, copypasta, directions, and all of their usual reactions.
-The chat is designed to look like it is watching/playing YOUR experience of walking around the park, right down to the fact that when you move, your movements are mimiced in the chat window as "up", "down", "a", etc.
+Your chat is designed to look like it is watching/playing YOUR experience of walking around the park, right down to the fact that when you move, your movements are mimiced in the chat window as "up", "down", "a", etc.